 - Janik Schipp

-Two Ways You Can Use an SAP Audit to Solve SAP Indirect Access Challenges
+2 Ways to Use an SAP License Audit to Solve SAP Indirect Access Challenges

 If you think SAP license management is complicated now, wait until you see how SAP licensing will change in the next few years: Document licensing for indirect access, a dizzying array of new cloud products, and the move to SAP S/4HANA.